 Several large research studies have shown that taking vitamin D decreases the risk of fractures.
 This includes foot and ankle fractures as well as other fractures, such as hip and wrist fractures.
 Improved fracture healing has also been found in people

-taking vitamin D. For this reason, many doctors recommend testing vitamin D levels in people who are at risk of low vitamin D. Vitamin D is measured from a blood test and treatment is typically with oral vitamin D and calcium.
+taking vitamin D. For this reason, many doctors recommend testing vitamin D levels (through a blood test) for people who are at risk of low vitamin D. Treatment is typically with oral vitamin D and calcium.

 Who should have a vitamin D level checked?